ndsurgenor/friends-of-belvoir-park/README.md

 - __Hero Image__

-  - The landing page includes animated photograph and text overlay to highlight the main seeting and ethos of 'Friends of Belvoir Park'.
+  - The landing page includes an animated photograph and text overlay to highlight the main setting and ethos of *Friends of Belvoir Park*.
-  - The pan-down animation of the image draws the user's eye downwards so they will continur reading into the next section
+  - The pan-down animation of the image draws the user's eye downwards so they will continue reading into the next section
   - The fade-in animation of the text draws attention to the ethos of the group

 ![Home Page](assets/images/readme/hero_image.png)